Ceylonese protests against the Vietnam War: Government ban and arrests

 The government banned the JVP.
 The ban was to be lifted by 1972, but the group had begun a uprising, which made the government name it as a terrorist organization.
 The Ceylon Communist Party (Maoist) was also banned in 1971, after the uprising.

 The JVP leader, Rohana Wijeweera, was arrested and sent to the Jaffna Prison.
 The other groups that were blamed were the Lanka Sama Samaja Party (Revolutionary), the Socialist Students Union (a recruitment wing of the JVP) and the Revolutionary Youth Front (Ceylon).

 13 March 1971

 Wijeweera and Senanayake was arrested by the Ceylon Police Force.

 19 March 1971

 It was announced that the police and the army were given broad powers.
 The number taken into custody was around 100.

 20 March 1971

-The Department of Information reported on that the number taken into custody was around 120.
+The Department of Information reported that the number taken into custody was around 120.
 The security forces set fire to a house for the first time at Mawarala in Matara to capture some JVP members.